Envxsion/Python_OCR/README.md

 In general, we learnt loads about new libaries, inbuilt python standard libaries and dipped our toes into the wacky world of AI, Image Recognition and gained an appreciation for its complexity.
 ### Release History/Bug Fixes
+* 0.3.1
+  * I/O placeholders are working in GUI, Input placeholder also gets resized and updated.
+PDF's have not been tested.
+* 0.3.0
+  * Switched from PyQt to Tkinter, eaisier to implement, GUI is ready to be hooked up to backend
 * 0.2.5
   * Linking the UI to maingui in progress, the buttons work but the displays don't for now.
 Work in Progess.
 * 0.2.1